-Trump extends US virus restrictions; Moscow goes on lockdown
+Spain passes China in infections; Trump extends US lockdown

 The U.S. now has more than 143,000 infections and 2,500 deaths, according to Johns Hopkins University, while around the world almost 725,000 people are infected.
 The true number of cases is thought to be considerably higher because of testing shortages and mild illnesses that have gone unreported.

+Moscow went on its own lockdown Monday as all of Russia braced for sweeping nationwide restrictions.

-Russian President Vladimir Putin has asked all citizens to stay at home,and Moscow Mayor Sergei Sobyanin began enforcing a strict lockdown for all city residents except those working in essential sectors.
+Russian President Vladimir Putin has asked all citizens to stay at home and Moscow Mayor Sergei Sobyanin began enforcing a strict lockdown for all city residents except those in essential sectors.

 “The extremely negative turn of events we are seeing in the largest European and U.S. cities causes extreme concern about the life and health of our citizens,” Sobyanin said.